How to Play Libretto: The Basics

 The rules for Libretto are fairly simple.
 The rules take heavy inspiration from Scrabble, so if you’re familiar with how that game works, you’ll feel (mostly) at home playing Libretto.

 Each player starts with eight letter tiles.
 Libretto has no limit for its letter tiles.
-It supplies new ones each time you create a word until the game ends.
+It supplies new ones each time you find words and play them until the game ends.

 The player who goes first must play one word somewhere within the 16 center squares to start.